CMRR is available for use with Recurly, the latest version of our Stripe integration, and custom data sources.

 - CMRR differs from MRR in that it’s a leading indicator that helps you track progress toward future goals.

 - ChartMogul imports subscription events automatically from Stripe and Recurly.
-With custom data sources, add subscription events manually, using CSV, or via our Subscription Events API.
+With custom data sources, add subscription events manually, using CSV, or via our API.

 Comparing MRR and CMRR